Theorems and Conjectures on Some Rational Generating Functions: Generalizing the Fibonacci numbers

-Note that this conjecture has the suprising consequence that once we know $J_r^{(2)}(t,x)$ (or even just its denominator), then we can immediately determine $J_r^{(k)}(t,x)$ for all $k$.

-What other sequences satisfying linear recurrences with constant coefficients have interesting behaviour related to this paper?
-We haven't found any further recurrences with ``nice'' behavior.
+What other sequences satisfying linear recurrences with constant coefficients have interesting behavior related to this paper?
+We were unable to find any further recurrences with ``nice'' behavior.
 For instance, gfun fails to find rational generating functions (using the values for $0\leq n\leq 40$) for the sum of the squares of the coefficients of $\prod_{i=1}^n\left(1+x^{f_{i+2}}\right)$, when either $f_{i+1} = f_i+f_{i-2}$ or $f_{i+1}=f_{i-1}+f_{i-2}$, with initial conditions $f_1=f_2=f_3=1$.
+Zeilberger, however, is much more adept at calculations, and he informs me (private communication, 24 March 2021), that for $f_{i+1}=f_i+f_{i-2}$, the sum of the squares of the coefficients of $\prod_{i=1}^n (1+x^{f_{i+1}})$ has a generating function $P(x)/Q(x)$ where $\deg P(x)=24$ and $\deg Q(x)=25$.
+For the sum of the cubes, the denominator has degree 88.
+Similarly, for $f_{i+1} = f_{i-1}+f_{i-2}$ the denominator of the generating function for sum of the squares has degree 73.

+Note that in these two cases, the unique real zeros $\psi$ of the corresponding characteristic polynomials $x^3-x^2-1$ and $x^3-x-1$ are PV numbers, i.e., they are real algebraic integers greater than 1 all of whose conjugates are less than 1 in absolute value.
+Similarly the unique positive real zeros of $x^k-x^{k-1}-x^{k-2}-\cdots-x-1$, $k\geq 2$, are PV numbers.
+Thus Zeilberger \cite[p.~14]{zeil} conjectures that his algorithms for computing $\sum u_\alpha(n)x^n$, correponding to a $C$-finite sequence, terminates for all $\alpha$ if and only if the the largest zero of the characteristic polynomial of the recurrence is a PV number.
+We can make the somewhat stronger conjecture that this condition on the recurrence is necessary and sufficient for $\sum u_\alpha(n)x^n$ to be a rational function for all $\alpha$.